On Human Intelligence

 Of course, accumulation of testable knowledge (though not capability) might be infinitely subdivisible within any ranking slot, except that different geniuses accumulate different kinds of knowledge, which may all be comparable but which are never parallel enough to compare precisely, and the concept of age-related general knowledge is too vague to be precise.

-Even my guess that something like only one person in a thousand is likely to correctly answer a dozen or so litmus test questions that I think should separate realistic clear thinkers from the masses isn't discriminating enough, since, even if I could pose my questions to the whole human race and even if the responses DID accurately highlight the one-in-a-thousand clearest thinkers among them, I'd still wind up with about 7 million 750 thousand thinkers tied for number 1.
-So, to pick a single "SMARTEST PERSON IN THE WORLD," I'd need another test fine enough to cut the (very theoretical) intellectual top one tenth of one percent into 7.75 million sub-slices.
+Even my guess that something like only one person in a thousand is likely to correctly answer a dozen or so litmus test questions that I think should separate realistic clear thinkers from the masses isn't discriminating enough, since, even if I could pose my questions to the whole human race and even if the responses DID accurately highlight the one-in-a-thousand clearest thinkers among them, I'd still wind up with about 8 million thinkers tied for number 1.
+So, to pick a single "SMARTEST PERSON IN THE WORLD," I'd need another test fine enough to cut the (very theoretical) intellectual top one tenth of one percent into 8 million sub-slices.

 So, even if any good tavern debater with his wits sharpened by wine and with the help of cunning equivocations (like relatively, virtually, essentially, in the last analysis, etc.) might surprisingly find it just AS possible to actually single out the smartest person in the world as to determine which grain of sand is at the top of a dune, I still hold that it's too close to impossible to worry about.